Samofan/RealEstateManagement/README.md

 Commands
-  add               Add a new real estate. list              List available real estates. path              Specify the path of the XML file. remove            Remove a real estate. serialization     Specify the serialization type.
+  add               Add a new real estate. list              List available real estates. path              Specify the path of the file. remove            Remove a real estate. serialization     Specify the serialization type.
 (Xml is standard). update            Update an existing real estate.

 You can run `dotnet RealEstateManagementCLI.dll [command] --help` to show help on a specific command.
 ```

+### Warning

+Make sure to change the file extension (\*.dat or \*.xml) if you change the type of serialization with the path command.

 # Contribute